hack-ink/cloudflare-bypasser/README.md

             .wait(5);                       // cloudflare's waiting time, but in my test it can be 0, default 0 };

-    let (cookie, user_agent);
+    // to pass the verify both of the cookie and user agent are needed let (cookie, user_agent);
         loop {
             if let Ok((c, ua)) =  bypasser.bypass(WEBSITE) {